 Anyone can join First Tech Federal Credit Union by becoming a member of the Financial Fitness Association for $8, or the Computer History Museum for $15.
 You can apply for the card without joining first.
-This introductory 0% for 12 months on balance transfers and no transfer fee on balances transferred within first 90 days of account opening is for the First Tech Choice Rewards World MasterCard.
-After the intro period, a variable APR as low as 11.24% applies.
-You also get 20,000 Rewards Points after you spend $3,000 on the card in your first 2 months.
+The intro 0% for 12 months and no transfer fee on balances transferred within first 90 days of account opening is for the Choice Rewards World MasterCard® from First Tech FCU.
+After the intro period, an APR of 8.25% to 18.00% variable applies.
+You also Earn 20,000 Rewards Points when you spend $3,000 in your first two months.